ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/335633 Underground Hydrocarbon Storage.md

    1. Unless otherwise specified or noted on the drawings, fully and completely restore the surface of all disturbed areas to a like condition of the surface prior to the work.
 Sawcut all pavements to straight and neat lines and repair with like materials to the full depth of the pavement as existed prior to the work.
 Topsoil, fertilize, seed, and mulch (or sod) all disturbed landscaped areas with a minimum of four (4) inches of topsoil, fertilizer, seed, and mulch (or sod), or provide for the restoration of other landscaping materials as necessary.
    1. Level off all waste disposal areas and clean up all areas used for the storage of materials or the temporary deposit of excavated earth.
 Remove all surplus material, tools and equipment.
    1. Burning is not permitted.
-1. CONSTRUCTION VERIFICATION**
-   1. Contractor is responsible for utilizing the construction verification checklists supplied under specification Section 33 08 00 in accordance with the procedures defined for construction verification in Section 01 91 01 or 01 91 02.
+1. CONSTRUCTION VERIFICATION*   1.
+Contractor is responsible for utilizing the construction verification checklists supplied under specification Section 33 08 00 in accordance with the procedures defined for construction verification in Section 01 91 01 or 01 91 02.
    1. AGENCY TRAINING
    1. All training provided for agency shall comply with the format, general content requirements and submission guidelines specified under Section 01 91 01 or 01 91 02.
    1. Contractor to provide factory authorized representative and/or field personnel knowledgeable with the operations, maintenance and troubleshooting of the system and/or components defined within this section for a minimum period of one hour.
 Training session must also include instructions on leak detection and record keeping as required by the Wisconsin Department of Commerce.
 Guidance must also be given as to how to respond in the event the monitoring panel indicates a leak in the system.
-   1. END OF SECTION